Federico De Roberto: I Viceré

 The novel consists of three parts and is based upon the story of the fictional Uzeda princes of Francalanza, a noble family of Catania of Spanish origins.
 This family served as viceroys during the previous Spanish rule.
 The plot, focusing on the social and political background of the time, follows the private history of the Uzedas during the last year of Bourbon domination in the Kingdom of the Two Sicilies and the first decades of the Kingdom of Italy, portraying the transition from feudalism to a parliamentary system.

+The Uzedas are depicted, in their will to power, desperation, and cruelty, as representatives of a race that has degenerated into madness.
+Yet, however delirious and blind to social and political realities, they are capable of adapting to the new order, accommodating their economic interests with those of the bourgeoisie to retain their privileges and capacity to rule.
+De Roberto's wholely negative message is that history is monotonous repetition; what looks like change is only an illusion: the nobility will always find a way of being in control.
+It is a message meant to undermine bourgeois belief in social progress.

-De Roberto uses the literary style of Verismo (the Italian expression of literary Naturalism) and adopts no privileged point of view (neither the narrator's nor any other's), but instead displays a plurality of voices.
+De Roberto uses the literary style of verismo (the Italian expression of literary Naturalism) and adopts no privileged point of view (neither the narrator's nor any other's), but instead displays a plurality of voices.
 Mass scenes are present, as well as the detailed description of various social backgrounds.
 The primary aim of all members of the Uzeda family is to retain power regardless of the changes that occur, even if this requires actions that the reader will undoubtedly judge to be cynical or even absurd.
 De Roberto portrays a world undergoing fundamental change, but which seemingly holds no hope for the future: no aspect of society is represented as free from corruption.

-The novel was adapted to cinema by director Roberto Faenza in 2007.
+The novel influenced Pirandello's I vecchi e i giovani and Giuseppe Tomasi di Lampedusa's The Leopard.
+It was adapted to cinema by director Roberto Faenza in 2007.